 See what insights you'll discover from this assessment

-Congratulations!
-In the past two weeks, you have shown very few signs of depression symptoms.
+In the past two weeks, you have experienced mild symptoms of depression.

 Your actual results will show your specific score within these ranges